Concordium/concordium-node/docs/prometheus-exporter.md

 ### `peer_bucket_size`

-The number of recently connected peers used to generate the peer list included in handshake responses of the bootstrapper.
+The number of recently connected peers used to generate the peer list included in handshake responses of the node.
 Labelled by the number of the bucket in which the peer is maintained (`bucket=<number>`).